KSheridan86/project-4-TasteOfIndia/README.md

 8 Epics were created which were then further developed into 25 User Stories.
 The details on each epic, along with the user stories linked to each one can be found in the project kanban board [here](https://github.com/users/KSheridan86/projects/3)

-From the Epics, 25 User stories were developed.
-Each story was assigned a classification of Must-Have, Should-Have, Nice-to-Have or Won't Have.
+From the Epics, 28 User stories were developed.
+Each story was assigned a classification of Must-Have, Should-Have, Could-Have or Won't Have.
 Each story was also assigned user story points, based on my best estimation for the time/difficulty of completing each story.
 A number of these stories were created based on an ideal scenario of building out the project whilst I knew in the time available it would be unlikely I would complete those stories.

 ### Epics